h2016s400283/G547/README.md

+# Linux Device Driver for I2C to UART Converter
-# Linux Device Driver to interface Arduino Uno as a slave device to Raspberry Pi 4 over I2C.
+Linux Device Driver to interface Arduino Uno as a slave device to Raspberry Pi 4 over I2C.
 	Arduino UNO acts as I2C to serial converter using UNO.
 	Data is sent to UNO from Raspberry Pi over I2C, and UNO in turn sends it over through UART.
 	The control of the driver lies with user space.

 Explaining the implementation:
 	Initially after connectiong the UNO with the Pi, we run the command i2cdetect -y 1 to see the address at which the UNO is getting detected.